 History is an ongoing debate about the past.
 The History Department at Eltham College encourages all students to take a critical approach to both contemporary sources and historians’ interpretations, so that they can reach their own considered judgements on historical questions.
-All students study History in Years 7 -9 before it becomes an optional subject in Years 10 and 11.
+All students study History in their forms in Years 7 to 9 before it becomes an optional subject in Years 10 and 11.
 We offer a broad-based History curriculum in Years 7 to 9, to provide students with a secure understanding of the major transformations in English and European history, and to provide a strong foundation for GCSE study.
 We also endeavor to expose students to different types of history – political, cultural, military, social and economic.

 History department aims:

-- To provide high quality history teaching that stimulates students’ passion for the study of the past
+- To provide high quality history teaching that stimulates students’ passion for the study of the past.

 - To provide students with a variety of engaging, challenging activities that develop their knowledge and understanding of different periods and regions.